Ways to Improve Work Performance, Build Resilience and Increase Adaptability

 In order to prevent burnout AND move forward with greater effectiveness in today’s challenging environment, you must at some point, pay attention to something in each and every one of these areas.

-Below, you can reflect a little more on the 12 "themes" if you wish.
+Below, you can reflect a little more on the 12 areas of attention if you wish.

 Look here to read what clients work on, in their own words.